mr-ubik/atom-ubik-gotham-syntax/README.md

 Ubik

-_PS: if you like what you see check my spyder syntax theme and the [gotham-contrib repository](https://github.com/whatyouhide/gotham-contrib)_
+_PS: if you like what you see check my [Spyder syntax theme](https://github.com/mr-ubik/spyder-ubik-syntax) and the [gotham-contrib repository](https://github.com/whatyouhide/gotham-contrib)_